vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1959

-The History of the Gāhad
+The History of the Gāhaḍavāla Dynasty.

-. avāla Dynasty.
 Calcutta.

 Norman, K.r̥